pragyaagarwal-76/data-analytics-projects/README.md

 # data-analytics-projects
-Projects for Data analytics using MS Excel and MySQL
+Projects for Data analytics using MS Excel and MySQL.
+Includes the Problem Statements, Excel workbooks, SQL files, logs, reports and workarounds.